top of page

 Challenges

-HERE ARE THE PROBELMS WE MUST SOLVE
+HERE ARE THE PROBLEMS WE MUST SOLVE

-Problem we discovered during current tool exploration
+Problems we discovered during current tool exploration

-Outdated UI patterns / Irresponsiveness design
+Outdated UI patterns / Unresponsive design /

 Multiple logins / Inconsistent experiences